 - 2.1 The primary criterion for permanence and promotion in rank for Librarians shall be the ability to perform at a high professional level in areas which contribute to the education and research mission of the Library and the University.
-These criteria in the following areas are dependent on the level and specific responsibilities of the librarian - a) Creation, maintenance and evaluation of programs/services - b) Overall planning, evaluation and management of library and/or archive collections including: Selection, acquisition and disposal of information resources
+These criteria in the following areas are dependent on the level and specific responsibilities of the Librarian: - a) creation, maintenance, and evaluation of programs/services; - b) overall planning, evaluation, and management of library and/or archive collections including selection, acquisition, and disposal of information resources; - c) creation and maintenance of access for information resources; - d) planning, evaluation, and provision of reference, research, instruction, and advisory services;

-- c) Creation and maintenance of access for information resources - d) Planning, evaluation and provision of reference, research, instruction and advisory services - e) Planning, evaluation and provision of electronic and/or emerging services- such as digitization and reference on-line services - f) Demonstrated competence in business/management skills - g) Demonstrated competence in interpersonal skills - 2.2 Factors which determine professional practice include, but are not limited to: - a) The demonstration of judgment, initiative and the ability to communicate and interact effectively; to work constructively; and in the interests of the Library and the University in general. - b) The effective fulfilment of the duties and responsibilities of the Librarian's position based on standard practice of the profession; - c) The ability to instruct students and faculty on library services and information literacy, as appropriate. - d) The application of knowledge applied within the position in an effective and efficient manner on an on-going basis - 2.3 In evaluating effectiveness of professional practice of a Librarian, the LEC (Librarian Evaluation Committee) shall use three or more of the following methods: - a) Instructional classroom visits or service shadowing, - b) Interviewing advanced students (i.e. 3rd or 4th year honors students and/or graduate students).
-In the case of an Archivist, feedback from campus departments and/or clientele, may be used. - c) The comparison to standard competency profiles as provided by national or international bodies such as ACRL(American College & Research Library) or in the case of an Archivist, the CHRC (Cultural Human Resources Council) Canada - d) Review of relevant material supplied by the librarian, - e) Where applicable, seeking advice from colleagues within the University and beyond.
+- e) planning, evaluation, and provision of electronic and/or emerging services, such as digitization and reference on-line services; - f) demonstrated competence in business/management skills; and - g) demonstrated competence in interpersonal skills. - 2.2 Factors which determine professional practice include, but are not limited to: - a) the demonstration of judgment, initiative, and the ability to communicate and interact effectively and to work constructively and in the interests of the Library and the University in general; - b) the effective fulfilment of the duties and responsibilities of the Librarian's position based on standard practice of the profession; - c) the ability to instruct students and faculty on library services and information literacy, as appropriate; and - d) the application of knowledge applied within the position in an effective and efficient manner on an on-going basis. - 2.3 In evaluating effectiveness of professional practice of a Librarian, the LEC shall use three or more of the following methods: - a) instructional classroom visits or service shadowing; - b) interviewing advanced students (i.e. 3rd or 4th year honors students and/or graduate students) or, in the case of an Archivist, feedback from campus departments and/or clientele may be used; - c) the comparison to standard competency profiles as provided by national or international bodies such as ACRL (American College & Research Library) or, in the case of an Archivist, the CHRC (Cultural Human Resources Council) Canada; - d) review of relevant material supplied by the Librarian; and - e) where applicable, seeking advice from colleagues within the University and beyond.